yanekyuk/ders/HUM102/Midterm1.md

 **Identity** The dead wife vs. Jane

-**Women** The dead wife has less identity that the city.
+**Women** The dead wife has less identity than the city.
 The dead wife has no name.
 The dead wife is objectified, Hugh seems to miss the dead wife's physical being, rather than her person.

+**Symbolism** The dead wife, Hugh, and the City are symbols for each other.
+All of them were previously more alive (literally or metaphorically), then dead.
+The city also symbolizes the struggle and suffering of Hugh Viane.